 On occasion, you might need additional or differently formatted space for your audio or video in the Timeline.
-To add additional tracks to the timeline, right-click on an unhighlighted area of the Timeline and choose Add Tracks; the window shown at the right will open.
+To add additional tracks to the timeline, right-click on an unhighlighted area of the Timeline and choose Add Tracks.
 Select the appropriate settings (Mono) and click OK to add the track(s).
 You can also add more video tracks using this process.